 Add a pinch of salt to the mixture.

 Time for the frozen peas.
-I usually make the dish using a bag of frozen peas that has about a pound.
+I usually make the dish using a bag of 16 oz of frozen peas.
 It is enough for 2-4 people.

 Simmer for about 15 minutes or until the peas and onions are softer.

-The secret on all this is to adjust the amount of water you use.
+The secret to all this is to adjust the amount of water you use.

-How much water you add for each situation- find out on the recipe card at the bottom of this article.
+Find out how much water you need to add for each situation by visiting the recipe card at the bottom of this article.

 Stir everything to combine and simmer for 5 minutes more.
 Taste again for salt.
 Add dill.

 Voila!
 The peas and chicken stew is now ready.

 You can also make the recipe with pork or beef.
 My Romanian books indicate that even rabbit meat (that, by the way, tastes like chicken) is excellent for this particular dish.